David Hall (Oklahoma politician): Early life

-David Hall was born in Oklahoma City, and was the son of William Arthur "Red" Hall and Aubrey Nell French.
+David Hall was born in Oklahoma City, Oklahoma, and was the son of William Arthur "Red" Hall and Aubrey Nell French.
 Hall attended Classen High School in Oklahoma City, where he played on the 1948 Class A high school basketball State Championship team.
 He graduated Phi Beta Kappa from the University of Oklahoma in 1952; he was a member of Phi Gamma Delta fraternity.

 Hall was a member of the Reserve Officer Training Corps in college and after graduating he joined the United States Air Force.
-He completed his initial training at Lackland Air Force Base, then was assigned as a flight navigation instructor at San Marcos Air Force Base in Texas.
+He completed his initial training at Lackland Air Force Base in Texas, then was assigned as a flight navigation instructor at San Marcos Air Force Base in Texas.
 Hall served until 1954, when he transferred to the Air Force Reserve, in which he served until 1956.
 He attended Harvard Law School for a year, then transferred to the University of Tulsa College of Law, from which he graduated in 1959.
 From 1959 to 1962, he served as assistant county attorney for Tulsa County, Oklahoma, and as county attorney from February 10, 1962 to January 2, 1967.
 From 1968 to 1971, he served as a law professor at the University of Tulsa.